 STEP 3 Show them the evidence

-Once you have got the bones of your tailored CV in place, go back and insert some concrete examples of how you match up to their specifications.
-For example: If the job advertisement asks for someone with ‘proven leadership skills’, don’t simply write, ‘I have excellent leadership skills’ – include details like the size of the teams you have supervised, any recruitment you have been involved in, any achievements you accomplished as a team leader, and any training you have given to other team members.
+Once you have the bones of your tailored CV in place, go back and insert some concrete examples of how you match up to their specifications.
+For example: If the job advertisement asks for someone with ‘proven leadership skills', don’t simply write, ‘I have excellent leadership skills’ – include details like the size of the teams you have supervised, any recruitment you have been involved in, any achievements you accomplished as a team leader, and any training you have given to other team members.

 STEP 4 State the facts

 Now go back and reread the job spec and your tailored CV and write a short paragraph about how your experience and skills match up to the criteria for the role.
 Writing a personal statement like this and adding it to the beginning of your CV is the best way to really hit home to the recruiter how perfect you are for a job.
 Make sure you write clearly and concisely so it’s quick and easy to read.
-It may help imagine you are stood in a lift with the person who is going to give you this job and that you have 60 seconds to tell them why they should give you this job.
+It may help imagine you are standing in a lift with the person who is going to give you this job and that you have 60 seconds to tell them why they should give you this job.

 Let us help you Be Bold, Be Resilient and Be Relevant.

 To book a free 1:1 appointment with one of our advisers - email, call us or use our form and we will arrange an online or phone appointment with you.